Learn Music and Audio Production | iZotope Tips and Tutorials

 Ok, so cautionary finger-wagging out of the way, here are some cool ways you can use mid/side processing in your mix.

 Probably my favorite way to use mid/side processing is also one of the simplest: adjusting the overall level balance between mid and side channels.
-In fact, this is exactly what Ozone Imager does.
-Try putting it on your background vocal or instrumental bus and automating up the width just a little in the choruses for an extra pop of energy and excitement.
+In fact, this is exactly what

-Of course, you can also use mid/side EQ, although I would urge you not to think of this as EQing the center and sides differentlyâhopefully you see why by now.
+Of course, you can also use mid/side EQ, although I would urge you not to think of this as EQing the center and sides differently—hopefully you see why by now.
 Instead, think of it as frequency-based width manipulation.
 This might seem similar to Imager in multiband mode, but of course an EQ allows you to sculpt complex curves.
 Here are the basic principles of how to use mid/side EQ.

 - Boost the mid, or cut the side, to narrow a frequency area